Not only top accommodation; also great scenery, picnics, swimming, fishing and bushwalks

 Coffs Harbour & Port Macquarie

-If you wish to visit the “big smoke” for some serious shopping, an hours drive either north or south will take you to the major cities of the mid north coast.
-To the north Coffs Harbour, the home of the Wallabies, or to the south Port Macquarie on the banks of the Hastings river.
+Fancy some serious shopping ?
+Visit the “big smoke” , less than an hours drive either north or south will take you to the major cities of the mid north coast.
+To the north Coffs Harbour, the home of the world Championship Rally, or to the south Port Macquarie on the banks of the Hastings river.
+You might like to take in a show at Port Macquaries famous Glasshouse theatre